- Plesk for Linux

 How to configure

 For this way, DNS Server should be installed in Plesk Installer.
-If it wasn't, follow the steps and add DNS Server component to Plesk configuration.
+If it is not installed, add the DNS Server component to Plesk configuration.
+Open UDP port 53 in the firewall and in external firewall, if applicable.
 Log into Plesk and find your Name Servers in Plesk > Domains > example.com > DNS Settings, take the "value" for the record type "NS".

 Then, it is required to change Name Server for your domain at your domain registrar's account.